Horgix/click-count-infra/README.md

-# requirements
+# Requirements

+The following software/modules are required to be able to use this repo :

+- ansible (2.2, latest)
 - python2
-- ansible > 2.2
-- pyapi-gitlab
+- pyapi-gitlab (python module for GitLab API)
-- boto
+- boto (python module for AWS API)

 # todo

-gitlab runner unregister ?

 change template ? tmp already exists

-# fun parts
+# Fun Parts

 ## Zookeeper SERVERS